ECTS Philippe Bordier

 The ECTS Philippe Bordier Clinical Award is open to individuals who have made a significant clinical contribution to the field of bone and calcified tissue.

-Nominees must be nominated and seconded by ECTS members.
+Nominees must be nominated and seconded by ECTS members, via the online form.

 All nominations are reviewed by an independent panel of reviewers.
 The final decision is based on the marks and comments from the reviewers and any conflicts of interest are identified and dealt with appropriately.